Haworthiopsis reinwardtii (Salm-Dyck) G.D.Rowley

-Haworthiopsis reinwardtii, formerly known as Haworthia reinwardtii, is a small succulent that forms elongated rosettes of fleshy, white-spotted leaves.
-It grows up to 8 inches (20 cm) tall and spreads to form a mat through freely-produced offsets.
-Flowers are tubular, pinkish-white, and appear in clusters in spring.
+Haworthiopsis reinwardtii, formerly known as Haworthia reinwardtii, is a small succulent that forms elongated rosettes of fleshy, green to brownish-green leaves with white scale-like tubercles.
+The rosettes grow up to 8 inches (20 cm) tall and 4 inches (10 cm) in diameter, producing offsets to form clumps.
+Leaves are erect, spreading, or incurved, up to 2.8 inches (7 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers are tubular, pinkish-white, and appear spirally arranged on usually simple, up to 12 inches (30 cm) long inflorescence in spring.
 This species is frequently confused with Haworthiopsis coarctata.
-However, H. reinwardtii has larger, flatter, and whiter tubercles on its leaves, while those of H. coarctata are smaller, smoother, and rounder.
-H. reinwardtii also has thinner, narrower leaves.
+However, H. reinwardtii has larger, flatter, and whiter tubercles on the leaves, while those of H. coarctata are smaller, smoother, and rounder.
+H. reinwardtii also has thinner and narrower leaves.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).